NCAR/CVI-Python/README.md

-# CVI-Labview
-Labview display and control code for the CVI.
+Pyhton based real-time display and control code for the EOL/RAF Counter-flow Virtual Impactor (CVI).